Skip to main content

 const server = await create(config)

-To store each resource in its own JSON file, use a folder instead:
+To store each resource in its own JSON file, use a folder name instead:

 const config = {